-FLORICULTURE.
+GARDENING AND FLORICULTURE.

-Instruction in floriculture which was introduced last session will be continued next session under much better conditions, and will hereafter be one of the most attractive features of the Domestic Science Department.
-A part of the grounds in the immediate vicinity of the College building has been put in excellent condition for this purpose.
-The instruction will be given by Mr. A. R. Phillips, Superintendent of Grounds, an educated gentleman and an expert floriculturist.
-The lessons will be strictly practical and of great value, and will be free to all pupils of the College who may have time for them.
+Instruction in gardening and floriculture will be introduced next session as one of the features of the Domestic Science Department.
+A part of the twenty-acre lot belonging to the College has already been put in excellent condition for this purpose.
+The instruction will be thoroughly practical and will be in charge of Mr. A. R. Phillips, an educated gentleman and an expert gardener and floriculturist.

+The instruction will be free to all pupils of the cooking classes or to any other student of the College who may have time for it.